-The Lac Guéret concentration plant is designed to process ore having an average graphite grade of 27.8%, at a nominal rate of 190 ktpy, in order to produce 51,9 ktpy of concentrate, with a graphite recovery of 92.5% and an overall weight recovery of 27.3%.
+The Lac Guéret concentration plant is designed to process ore having an average graphite grade of 27.8%, at a nominal rate of 190 ktpy, in order to produce 51,9 ktpy of concentrate, with a graphite recovery of 92.5% and an overall weight recovery of 27.4%.

-25.4 ENVIRONMENT AND SOCIAL ASPECTS (GESMINE)
+25.4 ENVIRONMENT AND SOCIAL ASPECTS (BBA)

-Baselines environmental studies were carried out at the Lac Guéret and Baie-Comeau sites between 2012 and 2015.
+Several environmental studies (baseline, various inventories, sampling, characterisation...) were carried out at the Lac Guéret and Baie-Comeau sites between 2012 and 2018.
 The results of the studies were used as inputs for the Environmental and Social Impact assessment conducted in 2015.
-The results of the ESIA demonstrate that the Project will not have any strong negative impact on any environmental or social component.
-The ESIA report was filed with the MDDELCC early November 2015.
+The results of the ESIA demonstrated that the Project will not have any strong negative impact on any environmental or social component.
+The ESIA report was filed with the MELCC in November 2015.
+The Project was presented to the population in June 2017 under the BAPE and no public hearing was requested by the population.
+The Government Decree 608-2018 for the Lac Guéret Project was signed on May 16, 2018 and officialised in the Gazette Officielle du Québec on June 6, 2018.

-Information meetings were held in June 2015 with the populations of the Innu First Nation of Pessamit and of Baie-Comeau to present the Project.
-Concerns and suggestions of the population were taken in account in the Project's designs.
+Information meetings were held repeatedly since 2014 with the populations of the Innu First Nation of Pessamit and of Baie-Comeau to present the Project.
+Concerns and suggestions of the population were taken into account in the Project's designs.